iv-kis/TireDetector/README.md

 Colab-adapted .ipynb files for training, testing and run of the detector
 - **Output**
 Destination folder for the output of **tire_detector.py** script
-Find examples of Detector's output in this folder and enjoy
+Find in this folder the examples of Detector's output and enjoy
 - **model**
 The folder with model weights and config files.
 Numbers (1000/2000/3000..) mean the number of learned batches (different stages of training).
 - **Root directory contains:**